Ask Anything | Routing Questions FAQ

 Ask Anything lets you completely customize a survey to get answers to nuanced questions.
 Rules can range from super simple, to very complex.
 Below are some scenarios to help you with complex routing.

-When setting up survey logic in Ask Anything, combining IS NOT conditions with DO NOT ASK rules for multiple choice questions can sometimes lead to unexpected behavior when you specify more than one answer option.
+When setting up survey logic in Ask Anything, combining IS NOT conditions with DO NOT ASK rules can sometimes lead to unexpected behavior when you specify more than one answer option.

 The logic may behave as if multiple conditions are connected by AND rather than OR, which can affect which questions are shown or skipped.